Congregationalism: Argentina

 In 1932 a group of these believers adopted the name of "Congregation of Evangelical Brothers" and when they began the process of registration in the National Register of Cults, they became aware of the Evangelical Congregational Church, decided to join it, and in 1935 the North American missionary, Pastor Federico Gross visited them for an Extraordinary Assembly, where they approved their statutes with the name of "Evangelical Lutheran Congregational Church".
 This consolidated their union with the IEC of Argentina.
 In other cities of Misiones the Congregational work began in Oberá in the 1930s, in San Francisco de Asís a work began with believers from Brazil in 1935, in Dos de Mayo since 1945, in Valle Hermoso a group of Lutheran origin joined the Evangelical Congregational Church in 1949, in El Soberbio since 1950, in San Vicente since 1966, in Posadas since 1970 and later many more congregations.

 In Buenos Aires, as a result of the migration of congregational members from the interior of the country, it was started in Rivadavia 6001 in the Autonomous City of Buenos Aires, in 1937 by the missionary Federico Gross.
 From that moment on they received pastoral care from Entre Ríos.
 In 1946 the missionary Otto Tiede organised the first board of directors in the Colegiales neighbourhood, when the congregation met in the church "El Buen Pastor", which was lent to them by the Disciples of Christ.
 In 1947, Pastor Ludwig Serfas became the first local pastor, with residence in Olivos, and it was decided to build the first church in Villa Ballester, which was inaugurated in 1950.

 The Evangelical Congregational Church spread to Córdoba in 1972, with itinerant missionary work from Basavilbaso (Entre Ríos).
 In the province of Santa Fe from 1980, from Paraná (Entre Ríos).
 In Corrientes (capital) from 1982 and in CABA a missionary work started in 1995.
 In the first 100 years, it has spread from Entre Ríos to several provinces: Misiones, Corrientes, Chaco, Formosa, Córdoba, Santa Fe, Buenos Aires and CABA.
 It has spread to southern Brazil, Paraguay and Uruguay.
 It is currently present in more than 150 towns and cities in Argentina.

-It has a social commitment, working among the most vulnerable, deprived and marginalised.
-It serves in the containment of families in the most varied contexts.
-With specific programmes for children, adolescents, young people, married couples and the elderly.
-With presence in formal and informal education, training and instructing people of all ages, in arts and crafts, in values and principles that make solidarity, human rights, and a better quality of life for all, according to the possibilities and opportunities.
-With canteens and picnic areas, with an integral pastoral care, which includes accompaniment in hospitals and prisons.
+It has a social commitment, working among vulnerable, deprived and marginalised groups.
+It serves in the containment of families in varied contexts.
+With specific programmes for children, adolescents, young people, married couples and the elderly and presence in formal and informal education, training and instructing people of all ages in arts and crafts, and values and principles for solidarity, human rights, and a better quality of life for all, according to the possibilities and opportunities.
+It also runs canteens and picnic areas, with an integral pastoral care, which includes accompaniment in hospitals and prisons.
 It has a Higher Biblical Institute that offers an official degree: "Profesorado en Ciencias Sagradas".